amol-/depot/docs/index.rst

 Depot is a swiss army knife for files that provides:

     - Multiple backends: Store your data on GridFS or S3 with a *single API*
+    - In Memory storage :class:`depot.io.memory.MemoryFileStorage` provided for tests suite.
+      Provides faster tests and no need to clean-up fixtures.
     - Meant for *Evolution*: Change the backend anytime you want, old data will continue to work
     - Integrates with your *ORM*: When using SQLAlchemy, attachments are handled like a plain model attribute.
 It's also *session ready*: Rollback causes the files to be deleted.